auldsyababua/orchestrator-template/README.md

 # Orchestrator Template

-A multi-agent orchestration template for building AI-powered applications with specialized agents for planning, coding, reviewing, and testing.
+A multi-agent orchestration template for building applications with specialized agents for planning, coding, reviewing, and testing.

 ## Overview